p2e-inferno/dgtokenvendor/README.md

 ## 🚀 What is DGToken Vendor?

-DGToken Vendor is a next-generation token exchange platform built on Ethereum.
+DGToken Vendor is an experimental token exchange platform built on Ethereum.
 It combines:

 - **NFT-gated access**: Only holders of whitelisted NFTs can trade.
 - **Multi-stage user progression**: Users level up from PLEB to HUSTLER to OG, earning points and fuel as they trade.